-Verify independent agent device security without MDM
+Verify independent agent devices without MDM.

 Independent agents are a large unmanaged workforce